 What is vitamin D3?

 First things first.
-Vitamin D3 (also known as cholecalciferol) is the most common and bioavailable form of vitamin D. You can get it from a few foods (usually fortified ones, though the quantities are small).
-However, the most common route is from sunlight on your skin.
+Vitamin D3 (also known as cholecalciferol) is the most common and bioavailable form of vitamin D. Although there aren’t many natural food sources of Vitamin D, there are some that can supply your daily need, such as UV exposed mushrooms.
+Other foods are also fortified with vitamin D. However, the most common route is from sunlight on your skin.
 Although the vitamin is essential for a long list of bodily functions, many people don’t get nearly enough—especially in the winter.
-“Most people need supplements,” says greater New York City-area registered dietitian nutritionist Jessica Levinson.
+“Most people need supplements,” says greater New York City-area registered dietitian nutritionist Jessica Levinson, RDN.

 How much you need and how best to actually get it

 According to the FDA, the Recommended Dietary Allowance for vitamin D is 600 IU for adults.
 Those over 70 require more, so the RDA for them is 800 IU.
 However, it can be hard to meet this dose in winter.
 “Vitamin D3 isn’t found in many foods, but some dairy products, cereals, and grains are fortified with vitamin D3 to help people increase their intake,” says Craig Elbert, CEO of Care/of in New York City.

 Fatty fish such as salmon, tuna, and sardines as well as eggs and shiitake mushrooms are other dietary sources of vitamin D3, but it’s important to note that the metabolism of vitamin D3 from our foods may be dependent on adequate iron status, says Texas nutrition expert Pam Machemehl-Helmly, founder and chief science officer of Wellnicity.
 Test your blood levels for vitamin D and iron to know your status.

 Boosts your mood